talting/CrabSS/README.md

-# CrabMCSM
+# CrabSS
-CrabMCSM Minecraft Server Launcher , using C# language
+A light,fast,green and open-source Minecraft server launcher.